Cherwell District Council Accessibility Statement

 We continuously improve our website’s accessibility based on user and automated testing.
 We hold monthly accessibility meetings to measure our progress.

-We also run mandatory accessibility training courses for our web content authors and promote the importance of accessibility using our internal communication channels.
+We also run mandatory accessibility training courses for our web content authors.
+During these we promote the importance of accessibility using our internal communication channels.

 We are speaking to our third-party suppliers about improving the accessibility of their products.

-We also use Sitemorse, who have been publishing independent audits of the quality of Public and Private Sector websites for over 10 years.
+We also use Sitemorse.
+They have been publishing independent audits of the quality of public and private sector websites for over 10 years.

-Cherwell District Council is currently ranked 14th out of 404 council websites and the graph below depicts the most recent survey audit.
+Cherwell District Council is currently ranked 42 out of 407 council websites as at September 2021.